hyperuplink/hyperuplink/docs/manual/categories/index.md

 rendered inline, depending on whether the administrator switched on [inline image display]({{ manual "admin/board/attachments" }}).

-Two buttons sit at the bottom right of every post while you're signed in.
+Two buttons appear at the bottom right of every post while you're signed in.
 The `!` button [reports the post]({{ manual "report" }}) to the administrators, and the `@` button starts a reply aimed at that particular post, which is covered in [writing]({{ manual "newpost" }}).

 ## Polls

-Where the administrator allows poll topics, a topic can carry a poll, and that poll sits above the post text in a fieldset of its own.
+Where the administrator allows poll topics, a topic can include a poll, and that poll is shown above the post text in a fieldset of its own.

 ![A poll waiting for a vote](poll.webp)